Jozwiaczek/smart-door/README.md

 # Smart-Doors v1.0
-A project based on Raspberry Pi, designed to allow the door to be opened using face recognition.
+Smart door opening via Raspberry Pi using face recognition.

 ## Overview:
 This project provides software and hardware installation instructions for smart doors.
 The software is designed to run on a Raspberry Pi, which is an inexpensive ARM-based computer, and supports: